 Rally & Docker¶

-Since rally stores local settings in user’s home dir and the database in /var/lib/rally/database, you may want to keep this directories outside of container.
+The Rally Docker image is configured to store local settings and the database in the user's home directory.
+For persistence of these data, you may want to keep this directory outside of the container.
 This may be done by the following steps:

-You may want to save last command as an alias:
+All task samples, docs and certification tasks you could find at /opt/rally/.
+Also you may want to save the last command as an alias:

-After executing dock_rally alias, or docker run you got bash running inside container with rally installed.
-You may do anytnig with rally, but you need to create db first:
+After executing dock_rally, or docker run ..., you will have bash running inside the container with Rally installed.
+You may do anything with Rally, but you need to create the database first:

 user@box:~/rally$ dock_rally rally@1cc98e0b5941:~$ rally-manage db recreate rally@1cc98e0b5941:~$ rally deployment list There are no deployments.
 To create a new deployment, use: rally deployment create rally@1cc98e0b5941:~$